learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 ![Nitrous Open](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_open_highlight.png)

-This automatically open your Nitrous IDE with the lab in a state where you can start working on it.
+This automatically opens your Nitrous IDE with the lab in a state where you can start working on it.

 Pro Tip #1: You can always open your Nitrous IDE from the link to your Nitrous under your profile avatar. ![Nitrous IDE](https://dl.dropboxusercontent.com/s/8ins60cxu71i7v3/2015-11-27%20at%2011.57%20AM.png)